-Step 1: Email your Pitch Deck PPT and Executive Summary to Juan Arango, Entreprepenur Director at Juan@keiretsuforum.com (Free)
+Step 1: Email your Pitch Deck PPT and Executive Summary to Juan Arango, Entrepreneur Director at Juan@keiretsuforum.com (Free)

 Our pre-deal screening process involves assessing your company's match for our fundraising process first.
-In order to expedite this process, please send us your pitch deck ppt and a short executive summary for us to review and get back to you.
+Make sure your company fits the three criteria above and our business model matches your fundraising expectation and budget.
+If so, please send us your pitch deck ppt and a short executive summary for us to review and get back to you.

 Step 3: Be Invited to Deal Screening (Free)

-Step 6: Accept Invitation to "Full Forums" & Pay Administrative Fee
+Accept Invitation to "Investor Forums" & Pay Administrative Fee

-Step 8: Present at the "Full Forum Road Show" - Six Chapters
+Step 5: Present at the "Investor Forums" - Six Chapters + Open House Breakout Sessions

-Throughout the "Full Forums," four main companies will be featured in front of over 250 attendees with 20-minute presentations (10-min presentation, 10-min Q&A).
-After all presentations have been given, entrepreneurs are excused from the room and members discuss the presenting companies.
+Throughout the Investor Forums or “Roadshow” four main companies will be featured in front of on average 270 unique potential investors with 17-minute presentations (10-min presentation, 7-min Q&A).
+After all, presentations have been given, entrepreneurs are excused from the meeting and members discuss the presenting companies.
 Each presenter is brought back after the member discussion to answer a final question.
-Each attendee completes a 'gold sheet' to indicate investment interest in presenting companies as well write feedback and questions.
-The presenting companies are then given followup sheets of all of the feedback throughout the week as well as a list of investors who marked that they were interested in being followed up with.
-Less-successful companies will attract close to 30 sign-ups with the most successful companies garnering up to 50 sign-ups.
+Each attendee completes an investment follow-up sheet to indicate investment interest in presenting companies as well as write feedback and questions.
+The presenting companies are then given follow-up sheets with all feedback throughout the week as well as a list of investors who marked that they were interested in being followed up with.
+Less-successful companies will attract close to 30 sign-ups with the most successful companies garnering up to 50 sign-ups and more.

-- Thursday: Denver / Salt Lake City / Rockies
+- Thursday: Salt Lake City / Boise / Rockies

 - Tuesday: Vancouver B.C. / Canada